Practice Hypothetical with Flashcards, Spelling and Quizzes

 The adjective 'hypothetical' has its etymological roots in Greek.
 It is derived from the Greek word 'hypothetikos,' which is formed from 'hypotithenai' ('hypo-' meaning 'under' or 'beneath,' and 'tithenai' meaning 'to put' or 'to place').
 Therefore, 'hypothetical' etymologically signifies something that is 'placed under' as a supposition or assumption.
 In modern usage, 'hypothetical' describes something that is based on a supposition or assumption, rather than on an actual fact or reality.
 It emphasizes the speculative and conjectural nature of ideas or scenarios that are not firmly grounded in empirical evidence or confirmed truths, highlighting the imaginative and theoretical aspect of such propositions.

-Quiz: Find the meaning of hypothetical
+Find the correct meaning of the adjective hypothetical:

 Try Again!